Where palm trees are found in the United States

 Phoenix dactylifera Linnaeus (Date palm)

-Want to learn more about growing palms trees, then have a look at the following books about palms:
+Want to learn more about growing palm trees, then have a look at the following books available on Amazon about palms:

 - Growing Palm Trees: In Hawaii And Other Tropical Climates